 This Matrix system is a relatively new development, still only really used in the largest cities and municipal areas of the world.
 The main issue is that it is incredibly complex and requires a huge amount of admin staff devoted simply to coordination between departments.
 It can also be very slow to adjust, with new issues or events taking a long time to prompt organizational change.
-Therefore, when creating smaller municipalities
+Therefore, when creating smaller municipalities or towns, you may prefer to stick to Linear or Functional systems.

-Functional systems.
 However, if you're creating an international police force with the budget of a medium-sized country, a Matrix system would be the way to go.